Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Introduction

-and is called the standard incremental pressure-correction method in \cite{GuermondShenReview2006}.
-We simply call it ``{\em standard projection method}'' in this work.
+We call it ``{\em standard projection method}'' in this work.
 This one is also widely used in literature, such as \cite{Guermond2002} and \cite{ALBENSOEDER2005536}.
-As shown in \cite{GuermondShenReview2006}, this scheme produces first order convergence in time of the velocity in $H^1$ norm and the pressure in $L^2$ norm.

 The main strength of the projection method lies in its simplicity and efficiency.
 It decouples the velocity and pressure fields in the Navier-Stokes equations and splits the original system into two smaller standard problems: one advection-diffusion equation for $u^{n+1,*}$ and one Poisson equation for $\phi^{n+1}$, followed by two updates to get the end-of-step velocity and pressure.
 Therefore, its computational cost is far less than that of any iterative methods including the Uzawa and Newton methods.
 However, it has some serious defects.
-First, the velocity field obtained is not divergence free even in the weak sense in the mixed finite element implementations (see \cite{Guermond1998} and Appendix\,\ref{sec_non_divfree}), and even when the finite element method admits divergence free velocity field (see Definition\,\ref{def_divfreeFEM} and \cite{SchroederLube2017}).
+First, the velocity field obtained is not divergence free even in the weak sense in the mixed finite element implementations (see \cite[Remark 3.5]{Guermond1998} and Appendix\,\ref{sec_non_divfree}), and even when the finite element method admits divergence free velocity field (see Definition\,\ref{def_divfreeFEM} and \cite{SchroederLube2017}).
 This would induce mass loss when the velocity is used to transport a density function.
-Second, the stability proof for the BDF2 schemes is not available, largely because of the complexity of this multi-step approach.
-Third, this scheme is unable to treat high Reynolds numbers due to the violation of the divergence free condition (see Section\,\ref{sec_Re2300} and \ref{sec_Re4600}).
-In contrast, the Uzawa method can achieve weakly divergence free velocity solution in the mixed finite element implementations (see e.g. \cite{Fortin1983,Temam1984} and Section\,\ref{sec_iterative_analysis}).
+Second, the stability proof for the BDF2 schemes is not available.
+But we note that a recent work \cite{HuangShen2023} obtains stability with a general second order BDF scheme and a generalized scalar auxiliary variable approach.
+Third, this scheme is unable to treat high Reynolds numbers due to the violation of the divergence free condition (see Section\,\ref{sec_Re2300}).